SH20RAJ/gliJS/README.md

 });
 ```

+You can find more examples and use cases in the [examples directory](https://github.com/SH20RAJ/gliJS/tree/main/examples).

 ## Browser Support

 gli.js supports all modern browsers, including Chrome, Firefox, Safari, and Edge.

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request for any improvements or fixes you'd like to contribute.

+Please read the [Contributing Guidelines](CONTRIBUTING.md) for more details on how to contribute.

 ## License

-This library is released under the MIT license.
-For more details, please see the [LICENSE](LICENSE) file.
+This library is released under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for more details.